 We never spend time together

 Perhaps work takes you away from home for long periods and you can’t spend the amount of time together that you used to.
-No relationship is plain sailing and there is a right way and a wrong way to deal with your issues.
+No relationship is plain sailing and there are a right way and a wrong way to deal with your issues.
 Cheating is always the wrong way.
 Being made to feel guilty when trying to provide for your family, for example, is cruel.

 You deserved it